ahmadawais/WP-HTML-Author-Bio/readme.txt

 == Frequently Asked Questions ==
 * Can anyone on my blog use HTML in their biographical info?
--- Ans: Yes, that's true.
-Every user!
+-- Ans: Yes, Every user can use HTML in their biographical info.